 Employers with at least 20 employees are legally required to employ disabled individuals at the rate of 6 per cent of the workforce.
 Employers may decide to hire disabled employees, to outsource part of their activity to specified companies employing disabled persons or to pay a financial contribution to a dedicated agency in lieu.
+Employers may also comply with this obligation by applying a certified collective bargaining agreement providing for an annual or multi-annual programme in favour of disabled employees.
 A new law added three other ways to comply with this obligation:

-- adaptation of the workplace to disabled undergraduate students for internship periods of at least 35 hours; - offering a professional immersion period of at least 35 hours; and - subcontracting agreements or services contracts with independent disabled workers.
+- adaptation of the workplace to disabled undergraduate students for internship periods of at least 35 hours; - · offering a professional immersion period of at least 35 hours; and - subcontracting agreements or services contracts with independent disabled workers.